maximanss/CST334/multi_threads/readme.md

         Matrix A x Matrix B = Matrix C.
         Each thread is to compute and store each column value of a row in matrix C.

-To run the programs on Linux: make
+To compile the programs on Linux: make